Developmental Edit

 • Chapter summaries with bullet-pointed issues specific to that chapter.

-• A rough summary of all proposed changes.
+• A rough summary.

-• Developmental Edits—$6.00 per page or $0.026 per word, whichever is greater (or equivalent in GBP agreed during the consultation)
+• Developmental Edits—For the US I charge $6.00 per page or $0.026 per word, whichever is greater.